felixfontein/ansible-acme/docs/docsite/rst/acme_account.rst

 For this, you need `Mozilla sops <https://github.com/mozilla/sops>`_ installed and a ``.sops.yaml`` file present in the key directory, or somewhere up the directory hierarchy.

-With Ansible, you can use the :ref:`community.crypto.openssl_privatekey module <ansible_collections.community.crypto.openssl_privatekey_module>` as follows:
+With Ansible, you can use the :ansplugin:`community.crypto.openssl_privatekey module <community.crypto.openssl_privatekey#module>` as follows:

 .. code-block:: yaml+jinja